German submarine U-532: Second patrol

 Her second foray involved a move to the Far East.
 Departing Lorient on 3 July 1943, she had rounded Africa by the 27th and entered the Indian Ocean.
 On 19 September she sank Fort Longueuil southwest of the Chagos Archipelago (south southwest of the Indian mainland).
 Two Indian crewmen, the only survivors, came ashore on a raft in Sumatra, after spending 134 days adrift; they became prisoners of the Japanese on 1 February 1944.

-U-532 went on to sink other ships, such as the Tashina, (using the deck gun) on 1 October 1943, northeast of the Maldive Islands.
+U-532 went on to sink other ships, such as the Tahsinia, (using the deck gun) on 1 October 1943, northeast of the Maldive Islands.
 She also damaged British Purpose south of Mangalore on the 20th.
 This ship fell out of line in her convoy after being hit; the following vessel in the line, the California Standard, struck her a glancing blow but the damage was slight.

 The submarine docked in Penang, in Malaya (now Malaysia) on 30 October 1943.
 She was in the first wave of U-boats in the newly formed Monsun Gruppe operating out of Japanese-occupied Penang.